ayan4m1/xbee-promise/README.md

 var xbeePromise = require('xbee-promise');

 var xbee = xbeePromise({
-    serialport: '/dev/ttyUSB0',
+    portName: '/dev/ttyUSB0',
-    serialPortOptions: {
+    portOptions: {
         baudrate: 57600
     },
     module: "ZigBee"
 });
 ```

-Note: if you are using API mode 2, you must specify that with the `api_mode` parameter
+Note: if you are using API mode 2, you must specify that with the `apiMode` parameter
-(`api_mode: 2`).
+(`apiMode: 2`).
 You can give any options
 [known by serialport](https://github.com/voodootikigod/node-serialport#to-use) inside
-`serialportOptions` (other than `parser` as it is used and set by xbee-promise).
+`portOptions` (other than `parser` as it is used and set by xbee-promise).
 To see
 what the library is doing (during lookups, etc), you can add the debug flag
 (`debug: true`).
 Finally, you can set the default timeout for all commands with
 `defaultTimeout`.
 The default is 5000 milliseconds.